dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateTrigger.md

 ### The `SET` Statement  {#setstmt}

 You can use the `SET` statement in a `BEFORE` trigger to modify a column value that’s being inserted or updated.
-The value you specify in the `SET` statement is inserted or updated instead of the value that came from the `UPDATE` or `INSERT` statments; this value can be a literal or an SQL expression.
+The value you specify in the `SET` statement is inserted or updated instead of the value that came from the `UPDATE` or `INSERT` statements; this value can be a literal or an SQL expression.

 #### Syntax